IBM/aiu-trace-analyzer/README.md

 operations using the PT-arrays in AIU’s Rapid-Cores, while other categories are primarily responsible for vector computations that do not involve the PT-array.

+ * Pandas dataframe export (`-f pddf`): Allows [integration](#integration-into-other-tools) into other post processing scripts like Jupyter notebooks.
+If the output to file is not disabled, the data is also exported as a text file table.

 **Table: Available Performance Metrics/Views**
 | Metrics/Features | Description | Details |
 |------------------|-------------|---------|